Alisson-P/Alisson-P/README.md

 I also build the tooling behind the delivery.
 Internal automation agents I designed cut assessment delivery time by roughly **80%** and reduced onboarding time for new team members by about **25%**, which made the practice measurably more scalable and consistent.

-Based in São Paulo, Brazil.
+Based in Brazil.
 I work in Portuguese and English.

 ---